 However, the fun does not end with bathing, there are countless other services available here.
-Different saunas, besides nine different massages we can take part of aqua-fitness classes.
+Different saunas, besides nine different massages, we can take part in aqua-fitness classes.

 The range of medical services is also quite lengthy: different tub bathing, underwater jet massage, medical massage, weight bath, mud pack, just to name a few.

-Even after the reviving bath, the Széchenyi Baths, or as the locals call it Szecska, still have many programs.
-Beautician, BEER BATH (!!!), garden restaurant can pose as the venue for them.
+Even after the reviving bath, the Széchenyi Baths, or as the locals call it Szecska, still has many programs.
+It can pose as the venue for Beautician, BEER BATH (!!!), and garden restaurant.

 There is something else – if this isn’t enough

-According to gossip, the caregivers also use it as an aphrodisiac, and the question, is the fact that this zoo is where a large amount of Europe’s hippo population comes from connected to this, I’ll leave it to your imagination.
+According to gossip, the caregivers also use it as an aphrodisiac, and the question, is the fact that this zoo is where a large amount of Europe’s hippo population comes from, I’ll leave it to your imagination.